obriencj/python-withscope/README.md

 * write more examples, eg. depicting the use of `Scope.alias()`
 * a scope that references an object's attributes via getattr (for use with something like the option object from `optparser`)
 * profiling and optimizations?
-* can we remove LayeredMapping? (leaning towards no, so can we optimize?)
-* specialty allocator that caches a copy on the calling frame or code object (or more likely a threadlocal mapping to the code instance)
+Do I care?

 ## Author